Take the Pain Out of Choosing a WordPress Theme

 - Theme Repositories

 You can find themes from commercial a theme repository like ThemeForest.net, which offers customer ratings and overviews of the designers.
-Since designers are competing for your business, they have a vested interest in user satisfaction, and the customer support is generally excellent.
+Since designers are competing for your business, they have a vested interest in user satisfaction, and customer support is generally excellent.

 - Theme Companies